 Truth – Amazon won’t let you sell someone an expired product, so this fear of mine was completely groundless.
 When items with an expiration date are checked into the FBA warehouses, the workers note the expiration date (which we have clearly labeled on the product during prep), so that the item can be automatically pulled from active inventory and disposed of by Amazon 50 days before expiration (see Amazon guidelines here).

 Now, what I learned later is that I should be more concerned about keeping track of my upcoming expiration dates either so that I make sure my inventory sells before the time frame when Amazon disposes of it, or so that I can create a removal order before Amazon disposes of it.
-This initially required my setting up a spreadsheet to keep track of expiration dates; we are now monitoring these dates with reminders in our listing program.
+This initially required my setting up a spreadsheet to keep track of expiration dates; we are now monitoring these dates with reminders in InventoryLab, our listing program.
 Expiration dates are completely manageable, and if I had let this fear continue to paralyze me, we would have missed out on a lot of profits over the past couple of years.

 Fear of the Clothing and Shoes Categories – I’m afraid of making a bad buying decision with all the variations available.
 Size, color, so many unknowns.
-The price and sales rank history on camelcamelcamel.com just isn’t there like it is in other categories, and my scanning apps aren’t working the same way with these items.
+The price and sales rank history on Keepa just isn’t there like it is in other categories, and my scanning apps aren’t working the same way with these items.
 I’m afraid this is too much for me to learn.

 Truth – There’s no way around it, categories with variations are just downright intimidating.
 But just as with anything else in this business, making good buying decisions on items with variations is a skill that can be learned.

 One way to acquire this skill is through education.
 Read everything you can about selling in these categories.
 There are ebooks, courses, and guides available for purchase on this topic, but there are also plenty of free resources out there.
+We have several blog posts and YouTube videos about selling shoes, so you could start there with your free education.
+If you’re ready for a paid course, you can check out The Reseller’s Guide to Selling Shoes: Kick up Your Profits with New Shoes via Amazon FBA.

-A great method for educating yourself is through Facebook groups.
+Another great method for educating yourself is through Facebook groups.
 Now, I don’t mean go out and join a bunch of groups and post, “Hi, I want to know about selling shoes, please tell me everything there is to know” until someone answers your question.
 A better, more efficient approach would be to use the search feature within Facebook groups.
 Type in search terms like shoes, shoe sizes, shoe ranks, etc, and read all the older posts related to the topic you want to learn.
 You would be amazed at how many people have already asked the very question you want to ask, and you’re likely to learn a ton of great info by reading through the comments.

 The other main way to learn how to make good buying decisions with clothing and shoes, I’m sorry to say, is by trial and error.
 Good old experimentation.
 We all want to learn without having to pay any type of cost, but sometimes the best way to learn is by making mistakes.
 Sometimes you really can’t know what your buying parameters should be for a new category until you just test the waters by making some purchases and seeing how they do when you send them in to the FBA warehouse.